PoxaNit/Web-Chat/README.md

  By convention, each data file to insert into the database need to have the same name as the table followed by a ".json".

+ Although the id field in server <-> client comunication payload's data is the name of table followed by underscore and id (message_id, user_id, to make it more legible), for standalization, in the databases it's stored just as id.

 # Data Models (databases)